FAQs

 This course does not award any formally recognised qualification but instead focuses on harnessing the experiences and expertise of those organisers, educators, and activists within our own communities for the next generation.
 AWETHU will provide a certificate of completion.

-Why is the first cohort only for Black & Black mixed people?
+Why is the cohort only for Black & Black mixed people?

 This course intends to address the lack of representation and resources in climate justice and organising spaces for the Black community.
 Taking inspiration and initiative from ancestors such as the The Combahee River Collective, “If Black women were free, it would mean that everyone else would have to be free since our freedom would necessitate the destruction of all the systems of oppression.”
 We believe that true liberation for the most marginalised in our society means liberation for all of us.